Rooted in Community

 Kristen Alzoubi ( RSW, BSW)

-My approach to counselling is compassionate, grounded, and deeply person-centered.
-I am especially passionate about supporting women, mothers, families, and individuals navigating stress, identity shifts, relationships, burnout, trauma, grief, emotional overwhelm, and life transitions.
+My approach to counselling is emotional attuned, supported and deeply person-centered.
+I am especially passionate about supporting women, mothers, families, and individuals navigating stress, identity shifts, relationships, emotional overwhelm, and life transitions.
 I understand that mental health is not separate from the realities of daily life, family systems, culture, physical health, financial stress, motherhood, or relationships — everything is connected.

 I am drawn to creating a practice that feels warm, calming, and human.
-A space where clients can show up exactly as they are: exhausted, uncertain, hopeful, overwhelmed, healing, growing, or simply needing somewhere to exhale.
+A space where clients can show up exactly as they are: uncertain, hopeful, overwhelmed, healing, growing, or simply needing somewhere to be accepted.

 My work is informed by both clinical training and real-life understanding of the emotional complexity many people carry silently.
-I value authenticity, emotional insight, creativity, nervous system awareness, self-reflection, and practical support that clients can actually apply in daily life.
+I value authenticity, emotional insight, self-reflection, and practical support that clients can actually apply in daily life.

 I believe therapy should not feel cold or overly clinical.
 It should feel collaborative, respectful, and empowering.